pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

       service: name=postgresql state=restarted

 ```
-**NOTE:** Replace {{db_name}} with your database name, {{ db_user }} with your user, and {{ db_password }} with your password or you will add all these variables in the vars.yml file.
+**NOTE:** Replace {{db_name}} with your database name, {{ db_user }} with your user, and {{ db_password }} with your password or you can add all these variables in the vars.yml file.
 In our case, the inventory file will generate automatically after the terraform apply command.
 We have used the dump.sql file to create a table and insert values into the database.

 ![image](https://user-images.githubusercontent.com/92078754/216241721-7eff2716-40f6-443a-b955-0e1a930fc8e9.png)